 Owing to its prevalence in cloud computing, data mining is at the heart of verifiable computation: Cloud servers are the best candidates to undertake big-data mining, in that they have means to store big-data and own the necessary computational resources to run various data processing primitives and analyze huge data sets.
 In this paper, we focus on one of the most frequently used primitives in data mining, that is keyword search, and design a solution that assures the correctness of the search result.
 More specifically, we consider a scenario wherein a data owner wishes to outsource a public database to a cloud server and wants to empower third-party users (i) to issue conjunctive keyword search queries to the database and (ii) to verify the correctness of the results returned by the cloud efficiently.
-In other words, the data owner wants to ensure the properties of public delegatability and public verifiability as defined by Parno et al. [15].
+In other words, the data owner wants to ensure the properties of public delegatability and public verifiability as defined by Parno et al. [1].
 Roughly speaking, public delegatability enables any user to perform verifiable conjunctive keyword search without having access to the data owner's secret information; whereas public verifiability guarantees that any third-party verifier (not necessarily the user originating the search query) can check the server's responses.

 The core idea of our solution is to use polynomial-based accumulators to represent keywords in the outsourced database.
-Thanks to their algebraic properties, polynomial-based accumulators give way to two cryptographic mechanisms, that are verifiable test of membership (cf. [5]) and verifiable set intersection (cf. [2]).
+Thanks to their algebraic properties, polynomial-based accumulators give way to two cryptographic mechanisms, that are verifiable test of membership (cf. [2]) and verifiable set intersection (cf. [3]).
 These two mechanisms together can be tailored to allow any third-party user to search a public database for multiple keywords and any third-party verifier to check the integrity of the result.
 Nonetheless, a straightforward application of polynomial-based accumulators to keyword search is too computationally demanding for the server, especially in the case of large databases.
 To this effect, we suggest to build an efficient index of the keywords in the database by means of Cuckoo hashing, and to authenticate the resulting index by a combination of polynomial-based accumulators and Merkle trees.
 Thus, we (i) allow the verifier to assess the correctness of the server's response in a logarithmic time, and (ii) enable the server to search the outsourced database efficiently.
-Furthermore, since our solution relies on polynomial-based accumulators and Merkle trees to assure the integrity of the search results, we show that it is provably secure under the strong bilinear Diffie-Hellman assumption and the security of Merkle trees.
+Furthermore, since our solution relies on polynomialbased accumulators and Merkle trees to assure the integrity of the search results, we show that it is provably secure under the strong bilinear Diffie-Hellman assumption and the security of Merkle trees.

-The rest of this paper is organized as follows: Section 2 defines the problem statement, whereas Section 3 formalizes publicly verifiable conjunctive keyword search and the corresponding adversary model.
-Section 4 and Section 5 describe the building blocks and the proposed solution respectively.
-Section 6 presents and proves the security properties satisfied by our solution whereas Section 7 evaluates its performance in terms of computational and storage cost.
-Section 8 reviews existing work on verifiable keyword search, and finally, Section 9 wraps up the paper.
+The rest of this paper is organized as follows: Section II defines the problem statement, whereas Section III formalizes publicly verifiable conjunctive keyword search and the corresponding adversary model.
+Section IV and Section V describe the building blocks and the proposed solution.
+Section VII evaluates our solution in terms of computational and storage cost.
+Section VIII reviews existing work on verifiable keyword search, and finally, Section IX wraps up the paper.